OpenHPC-AI/OpenCHAI/docs/tasks/quick_start_guide/index.rst

 ----

-HPC Cluster Nodes Deployment and Configuration
+Step 7.
+HPC Master Nodes Deployment and Configuration
 ----------------------------------------------

 To deploy and configure HPC master nodes, execute: